Zwiefacher: Location

-The Zwiefacher is danced primarily in Bavaria, especially Lower Bavaria, Hallertau and Upper Palatinate; it is also known in the Black Forest, Austria, Alsace, the Czech Republic and Sudetenland.
+The Zwiefacher is danced primarily in Bavaria, especially Lower Bavaria, Hallertau, and Upper Palatinate; it is also known in the Black Forest, Austria, Alsace, the Czech Republic, and Sudetenland.

 Name

-The first documented usage of the word Zwiefach was in 1780.
+The first documented use of the word Zwiefach was in 1780.
 It loosely translates as "two times" or "double".
-Although this may be indicative of the two different time signatures, it is believed that the title refers to the couple being tightly wound against each other, a departure from earlier traditions.
+Although this may be indicative of the two different time signatures, the title may refer to the couple being tightly wound against each other, a departure from earlier traditions.

-The dance is still known by various other names in different regions, such as Schweinauer, Schleifer, Übern Fuaß, Mischlich, Grad und Ungrad, Neu-Bayerischer and, above all Bairischer (meaning Farmer Dance a name sometimes confused with the Bavarian Polka).
+The dance is still known by various other names in different regions, such as Schweinauer, Schleifer, Übern Fuaß, Mischlich, Grad und Ungrad, Neu-Bayerischer and, above all Bairischer (meaning "Farmer Dance", a name sometimes confused with the Bavarian polka).

-The number of different names for the same dance should not be surprising, the dance is older than the modern German language.
-Nor should one be surprised that the tunes themselves have multiple names.
+The number of different names for the same dance should not be surprising, as the dance is older than the modern German language.
+Neither should one be surprised that the tunes themselves have multiple names.
 One German dance researcher, Felix Hoerburger, catalogued 112 different Zwiefacher tunes with 474 different names.

 Rhythm

-The Zwiefacher alternates between odd and even time signatures, changing from 3 to 2 beats per bar.
+The Zwiefacher alternates between odd and even time signatures, changing from three to two beats per bar.
 The changes may occur regularly - for example, two measures per time signature, may change only once or may change irregularly throughout.
 Early Zwiefachers were played before the modern bar line was invented.

 Choreography

-The couple turns very quickly in a closed position, similar to the Waltz.
-Physically, the rhythmic shift looks like a change from normal waltz steps to drehersteps (pivots), occasionally also to polkasteps.
+The couple turns very quickly in a closed position, similar to the waltz.
+Physically, the rhythmic shift looks like a change from normal waltz steps to Dreher steps (pivots), occasionally also to polka steps.

 Lyrics

 Lyrics were often created as a mnemonic device to help learn Zwiefachers melodies by heart.
 This led to many songtexts for the same melodies.
-New lyrics are still sometimes used together with old melodies, as in the McDonald's parody "Hunger kriag I glei" by "Bayrisch-Diatonischer Jodelwahnsinn" which uses the same music as the Suserl-Zwiefache.
+New lyrics are still sometimes used together with old melodies, as in the McDonald's parody "Hunger kriag I glei" by "Bayrisch-Diatonischer Jodelwahnsinn", which uses the same music as the "Suserl-Zwiefache".